hiddentao/ansijet/README.md

 ### Triggers

-A trigger is a mechanism which kicks of a playook run when an incoming URL request is recieved.
+A trigger is a mechanism which kicks of a playook run when an incoming URL request is received.

 Triggers have two purposes:

- 1. To perform any necessary additional checks when a request is recieved to ensure that the request is valid
+ 1. To perform any necessary additional checks when a request is received to ensure that the request is valid
- 2. To supply variables to the Ansible playbook, allowing for playbook execution to be confurable based on the incoming request and the trigger configuration.
+ 2. To supply variables to the Ansible playbook, allowing for playbook execution to be configurable based on the incoming request and the trigger configuration.

 All triggers URLs look like `/invoke/<trigger id>?token=<secret token>` with additional query parameters depending on the trigger type.